aws-samples/sagemaker-workshop/content/security_for_users/environment/_index.md

 weight = 50
 +++

-In this module we will introduce you to the recommended practices for using Amazon SageMaker in a secure data science environment.
-Like many other AWS services, Amazon SageMaker is secure by default.
-Throughout this workshop we will show you how you can create a data science environment that meets common security requirements for many customers.
-We will cover various security topics and provide lab materials to exercise and explore the many security features available with Amazon SageMaker.
+In this module you will use AWS services to quickly deploy a secure environment for a data science project.
+After deploying the environment you will also create a SageMaker notebook for use throughout the remainder of this module.

+{{% notice info %}}
+Please know that this module creates the same environment that was created in the [Building Secure Environments](/security_for_sysops) module.
+If you have worked through that module already and have a secured data science environment, you can reuse that environment here and can skip ahead to [Secure Data Science Notebooks](/security_for_users/notebook.html).
+{{% /notice %}}

-Let's get started.
+Let's get building.